Nice to meet you.

 How did I find and evaluate the best service desk software?

-To make sure I was looking at the best of the best, I turned to G2’s grid reports that rank service desk software based on real user reviews and market presence.
-By focusing on the leaders and high performers in the space, I could zero in on the most talked-about tools—the ones that IT teams trust to keep their operations running smoothly.
+To ensure I was looking at the best of the best, I turned to G2’s grid reports, which rank service desk software based on real user reviews and market presence.
+By focusing on the leaders and high performers in the space, I could zero in on the most talked-about tools.

 Once I had my shortlist, I worked closely with my IT team, documenting their day-to-day needs and pain points.
 From managing internal service requests and tracking IT assets to setting up automation workflows and ensuring compliance with SLAs, I wanted to see how each tool handled real-world scenarios.
 We also simulated common IT challenges to understand how well these platforms could support a busy IT environment.

 I took things a step further by tapping into AI-powered analysis of user feedback.
-I combed through hundreds of G2 reviews to uncover recurring themes—what users loved, what frustrated them, and which features they relied on in their daily workflows.
+I combed through hundreds of G2 reviews to uncover recurring themes.
 This deepened my understanding of long-term usability and potential deal-breakers that might not surface in short-term testing alone.

 What I look for in the best service desk software: Top factors